di35117/project_final/README.md

-## Usage
+## Instructions to use:

-To use this weather app, simply search the city name.
-If the name is wrong or the city could not be found it shows and error message to try again with the correct city name.
+To use this weather app, simply search the city name and the weather details will be displayed.

+If the city name is wrong or the city could not be found it shows an error message to try again with the correct city name.

 ## Lessons Learned